-Eva Dehlinger from Dehlinger Winery and Dominic Foppoli of Christopher Creek are our guests on California Wine Country with Steve Jaxon and Dan Berger today.
+Eva Dehlinger from Dehlinger Winery is our guest on California Wine Country with Steve Jaxon and Dan Berger today.
 Eva Dehlinger tells how her father founded the winery over 40 years ago.
 Dehlinger Winery is small, independent family-owned and operated in the Russian River Valley.
 They specialize in four varietals, Chardonnay, Pinot, Cabernet and Syrah.
 Eva is the winemaker and general manager.

 Eva became a winemaker by being born onto a farm and having a strong connection to agriculture.
 She studied environmental sciences at Stanford.
 She thought she would become a brewer and started studying brewing at UC Davis, then had an epiphany and realized she needed to work with wine.